-It’s important to note that although the WordPress.org platform itself is completely free to install, use, update, and customize, there are additional costs associated with running a website that extend beyond just the website builder.
+WordPress.org is one of the best free website builders.
+However, it’s important to note that although the WordPress.org platform itself is completely free to install, use, update, and customize, additional costs are associated with running a website beyond just the website builder.

 These costs include web hosting, domain name, themes, plugins, and potentially hiring a developer.
 It's important to consider these costs and factor them into your budget when planning to launch a WordPress website.